 Chuck D Is Old But Not Wrong About Authentic Rap

 Prophets of Rage rapper Chuck D says publications ignore the “Importance of the Group” in Hip-Hop.
-The rapper told Billboard that “the journals and blogs and everyone threw hip-hop down the stairs by praising the individual,” specifically citing the celebrity of Kanye West as an example.
+The rap mogul told Billboard that “the journals and blogs and everyone threw hip-hop down the stairs by praising the individual,”.
+Specifically citing the celebrity of Kanye West as an example.

 Chuck D Is Better Than That

-I think, as artists, displaying a more united front against the industry is probably the better play.
-It’s alright to not like what the next guy is doing but we don’t always have to state our opinions, especially if those opinions create a bigger divide.
+I think that as artists, displaying a more united front against the industry is probably the better play.
+It’s alright to not like what the next guy is doing.
+On the same token, we don’t always have to state our opinions, especially if those opinions create a bigger divide.

-Specifically concerning Kanye, who was not the only person he was talking about but just an example, I think he’s a cultural icon in his own right just as Chuck D is a cultural icon.
+This is pecifically concerning Kanye.
+The same person who was not the only person he was talking about.
+But just an example, I think he’s a cultural icon in his own right just as Chuck D is a cultural icon.
 Kanye, being a creative, should be allowed to put his own stamp on a culture he’s so heavily influenced as well.

 Groups vs. Solo Artists

 Chuck’s comments about the lack of groups are really telling.
 There is a selflessness and sense of community that any collective of artists working together represents.
-While we have affiliations of MC groups we don’t have groups like Public Enemy, Wu Tang, Run-DMC, Tribe, De La Soul, The Roots etc. who consistently record, perform and promote themselves as a team.
+While we have affiliations of MC groups, we don’t have groups like Public Enemy, Wu Tang, Run-DMC, Tribe, De La Soul, The Roots etc. These groups consistently record, perform and promote themselves as a team.
 You have to check your ego to make a group work and we’re not seeing a lot of that circa 2016.